Nutricatch/nutricatch-backend/README.md

 Return {message: string, access_token: string}
 ```

-For registration, the email must be unique and the password length must be equal or above 6 characters.
+For registration, the email must be unique and the password length must be strong enough.
+The password must contain an uppercase letter, a lowercase letter, a number and a special character.

 ```